Responsive Images

 Chapter 1 - What is responsive images?

-Quick example of the responsive images in HTML
+Quick example of responsive images in HTML

 The best way to understand responsive images is with a quick example.
 For simplicity, we will load a 2200px wide image on different devices.
-Everything else remains the same except the viewport size.
+Everything else remains the same except for the viewport size.

 The markup would be:

-<!-- The width of the orignal image is 2200px -->
+<!-- The width of the original image is 2200px -->

 <img src="image.jpg" />